 Later when there is time to reflect, you may remember the early symptoms and try to log them into your own mental database for the future.
 Too bad there isn’t a more detailed and instructive guide to have helped you see the signs yourself.
 Until now.

 This is not a quick fix book, not a project management how-to, not a celebrity CEO book of management platitudes.
 This is a hands-on manager’s guide to all of those signs that tell you that it is time to take the overdue corrective action.
+It’s step one in the 12-step program to management wellness.

 Perhaps frustratingly, this book will probably confirm what you already know.
 You felt the tingle, you saw the sign, but you just didn’t internalize it.
 Maybe you were in denial, maybe you thought it would go away, maybe you thought you had just read the tea leaves wrong.
 This book will throw cold water in your face and scream “you have a problem!”

-Perhaps equally as frustrating, this book doesn’t have all the answers.
+Equally as frustrating, this book doesn’t have all the answers.
 It doesn’t tell you step-by-step how to fix your project, how to get the train back on the track.
 It simply outlines in clear detail how to know you have a problem, and how to confront that reality.
 Fixing it is left as an exercise for the reader, or perhaps another book.

 But most importantly, this book concentrates on identifying the problem because the most common phrase you will hear at the scene of a train wreck is “if I’d only known”.
 Well now you do.